epoirierIRD/Chlorophyll-Fluorometer/calibration.md

 - The fluorometer completely closed and waterproof
 - Various chlorophyll solutions of known concentration (minimum four solutions to ensure quality calibration)
-- A container in which you can dip the fluorometer
+- A container in which to immerse the fluorometer.
+Choose the container carefully : the material and shape can interfere with measurements.
+To choose the best container, fill it with water and measure the current in the water.
+The lowest current corresponds to the best container.
+- Make your measurements in a dimly lit room, on a dark non-fluorescent surface.

 ## Step 1: Threshold in the dark